 Without a doubt, the most visible division of the Sheriff's Office is the Road Patrol.
 This division is under the direct supervision of the Chief Deputy.
-He currently has a command staff of 1 Lieutenant and 3 Sergeants, who supervise 14 patrol Deputies.
-The Chief Deputy also supervises 4 Criminal Investigators.
+He currently has a command staff of 3 Sergeants, who supervise 17 patrol Deputies.
+The Chief Deputy also supervises 2 Criminal Investigators with 1 Juvenile Aid Officer .
 The patrol has the task of enforcing state, county, and local laws throughout the county.
 They investigate both criminal and civil complaints and all types of domestic disputes.
 They respond to intrusion alarms and investigate all types of vehicle accidents.
 There are 739 miles of public roadways in Orleans County.

-One patrol deputy is a certified S.C.U.B.A. diver, and two are certified in Commercial Vehicle Enforcement.
-Two deputies are certified as Child Safety Seat Technicians.
+One patrol deputy is a certified S.C.U.B.A. diver, and two are trained in Commercial Vehicle Enforcement.
+Five deputies are certified as Child Safety Seat Technicians.
 One Sergeant & two patrol deputies also currently serve as Certified Crime Scene Photo & Evidence Technicians.
 Patrol Services is also responsible for the Marine Enforcement Unit, which operates annually during the boating season.
 (See "Marine Patrol").
-One Sergeant & three Road Patrol Deputies also provide security for the Orleans County Courthouse on a daily basis Monday - Friday.
+One Sergeant & two Road Patrol Deputies also provide security for the Orleans County Courthouse on a daily basis Monday - Friday.

 Patrol Services is also responsible for the service of Civil Process.
 This includes Summons' and Subpoenas, Family Court Orders, Income & Property Executions, Orders of Protection, Notices & Warrants of Eviction, etc. Civil Process Service is a constitutionally mandated responsibility of all Sheriff's Offices in New York State.